-Our PE and sport team is led by Mrs N Exley.
+Our PE, dance and sport team is led by Mrs N Exley.
 Please feel free to ask her for any advice or support required.

 Springvale Primary School